profiseedev/kubernetes/Azure-ARM/README.md

 4. To run the Histroy tables upgrade please follow the steps as outlined [here](https://support.profisee.com/wikis/release_notes/upgrade_considerations_and_prerequisites)

 For customers who **DO** use Purview.
 1. Connect to your cluster from the Azure portal or powershell.
-For customers running Private PaaS please connect to your jumpbox first then connect via powershell or Lens.
+For customers running Private PaaS please connect to your jumpbox first, then connect via powershell or Lens.
 2. Locate your Purview collection Id by visiting your MS Purview Governance Portal.
 Go to the collection where you would like Profisee to deploy to.
 Your URL will look like so: web.purview.azure.com/resource/**YourPurviewAccountName**/main/datasource/collections?collection=**ThisIsTheCollectionId**&feature.tenant=**YourAzureTenantId**
 3. Run the following commands (if you do not have the repo added that would be the first step):
 helm -n profisee repo add profisee https://profiseedev.github.io/kubernetes